yesgee/socialights/project-plan.md

 **Android Studio:** We will use [Android Studio](http://developer.android.com/tools/studio/index.html) version 1.0.x. for the development of our Android application.
 We will use API level 21 and make use of the android v7 Support Library.

 **Atom (Optional):** We will use the [Atom](https://atom.io/) text editor for creating our documentation and to develop the Node.js code for our server.
-The use of Atom is optional and any text editor can be used that supports the [Editorconfig](http://editorconfig.org/) plugin.
+The use of Atom is optional and any text editor can be used, as long as it supports the plugins we use.

 #### Server

-We will use the [Node.js](http://nodejs.org/) platform to develop our server implementation.
+We will use the [Node.js](http://nodejs.org/) platform for the implementation of our server.

 #### External Tools and Services

-**Hue Cloud:** For our cloud functionality we are dependant on access to the Hue Cloud, which we will be provided with through Philips.
+**Hue Cloud:** For our cloud functionality we are dependent on access to the Hue Cloud, which we will be provided with through Philips.

 **Travis CI:** We will use the [Travis CI](https://travis-ci.org) testing server to test our application.